DeckCheatz/wemod-launcher/readme.md

 	- Ubuntu/Debian: `sudo apt install python3-tk`
 	- Arch Linux: `sudo pacman -S tk`.
 	- Fedora: `sudo dnf install python3-tkinter`
-3. Install GE-Proton, which is necessary to run the game and WeMod with.
+3. Install GE-Proton, which is necessary to run the game and Wand with.
 Using Valve's own Proton seems to work, but using GE-Proton is recommended:
 	1. Search for and install `ProtonUp-QT` via your distro's software center.
 If using Flatpak, command is: `flatpak install net.davidotek.pupgui2`.
 	2. Download the latest GE-Proton in `ProtonUp-QT`
 4. Restart Steam/SteamOS.
 5. In a terminal session (Konsole if using KDE Plasma):
-	1. Change directory to a location of your choosing, then run `git clone https://github.com/DeckCheatz/wemod-launcher`.
+	1. Change directory to a location of your choosing, then run `git clone https://github.com/DeckCheatz/wand-launcher`.
-	Make note of the directory obtained with `readlink -f wemod-launcher` (which will be labeled `{path/to/wemod-launcher}` for the rest of this guide).
+	Make note of the directory obtained with `readlink -f wand-launcher` (which will be labeled `{path/to/wand-launcher}` for the rest of this guide).
-	2. Run `chmod -R ug+x wemod-launcher`.
+	2. Run `chmod -R ug+x wand-launcher`.
-	**NOTE:** To use this tool with the Flatpak version of Steam (not recomended), continue [here](https://github.com/DeckCheatz/wemod-launcher/wiki/Steam-Flatpak-Usage).
+	**NOTE:** To use this tool with the Flatpak version of Steam (not recomended), continue [here](https://github.com/DeckCheatz/wand-launcher/wiki/Steam-Flatpak-Usage).
-6. In your Steam Library, open the game settings with which to run WeMod with.
+6. In your Steam Library, open the game settings with which to run Wand with.
 Make sure you ran the game once before doing this!
 	1. In the `Compatibility` tab, change the Proton version to the one picked in Step 2, or otherwise to the latest numbered Proton (e.g. Proton-9.0).
-	2. Under `Launch Options`, input `{path/to/wemod-launcher}/wemod %command%`.
+	2. Under `Launch Options`, input `{path/to/wand-launcher}/wand %command%`.
 7. Start the game.
 8. Select "no" to the "copy prefix question" if it appears and says `might work`.
    If it mentions `likely works` (or better) go to step 9 (accept all).
 9. Select download.
 10. Select Yes/Ok until no more windows appear.
     All rundll32.exe errors can safely be ignored (by clicking `no`).
-	WeMod should start with the game.
+	Wand should start with the game.
-11. (Only done once): Login to your WeMod account.
+11. (Only done once): Login to your Wand account.
-12. Select the game you're running from the library, then click the Play to start the WeMod engine.
+12. Select the game you're running from the library, then click the Play to start the Wand engine.
 13. You may now set or switch mods.
-Closing the WeMod window will keep it running in the background.
+Closing the Wand window will keep it running in the background.

-wemod-launcher will automatically update if you installed it using step 5.
+wand-launcher will automatically update if you installed it using step 5.
-**But**: This will only work if you have [launcher version 1.092 or older](https://github.com/DeckCheatz/wemod-launcher/wiki/The-Self-Update).
+**But**: This will only work if you have [launcher version 1.092 or older](https://github.com/DeckCheatz/wand-launcher/wiki/The-Self-Update).

-**Optionally**: Check out tutorials on how to use specific [WeMod Laucher features](https://github.com/DeckCheatz/wemod-launcher/wiki/Launcher-Tutorials)
+**Optionally**: Check out tutorials on how to use specific [Wand Laucher features](https://github.com/DeckCheatz/wand-launcher/wiki/Launcher-Tutorials)
-**Like**: Check how to [Use External Launchers](https://github.com/DeckCheatz/wemod-launcher/wiki/Using-External-Launchers) (Use The WeMod Launcher outside of Steam)
+**Like**: Check how to [Use External Launchers](https://github.com/DeckCheatz/wand-launcher/wiki/Using-External-Launchers) (Use The Wand Launcher outside of Steam)
-**OR**: Check out how to [Edit The Config](https://github.com/DeckCheatz/wemod-launcher/wiki/Config-Usage)
+**OR**: Check out how to [Edit The Config](https://github.com/DeckCheatz/wand-launcher/wiki/Config-Usage)

 ## Common Issues

 ### Dot Net Error
-* If you see a .net error in Wemod that means your prefix is messed up.
+* If you see a .net error in Wand that means your prefix is messed up.
 * After you close the game the troubleshooter should come up (close ingame not from steam).
 1. There select "delete prefix" or something like that.
 2. Rerun the game, and when it asks you to use a already installed prefix, with some version, say no.